asumaiya74/Spotify-2022-Artist-Database/README.md

 ## Database Description
 Our database will allow people to see information regarding their music choices.
 The database will let users see the different kinds of music and artists they listen to.
 The  users will most likely be Spotify listeners.
 So, we can provide information such as specific playlists, number of streams, and more.
 Their music will be organized by categories such as the artist, genre, album, etc. We want to make sure that users can see all the different aspects and components of a song, so we will even provide information about the producers, the record company, and the date of release.
 Since college students spend a lot of their time listening to music, we thought it would be a good idea to create a database that organizes all their data.
-On the next page you can see our ERD Diagram draft.
+B,elow you can see our ERD Diagram draft.
 ![Spotify 2022 Artist Database ERD](https://github.com/asumaiya74/Spotify-2022-Artist-Database/assets/90868294/812ef9f8-7ee9-485f-9ffa-da0101439620)

 ## Questions that the database will be able to answer